APPSeCONNECT is a next generation integration platform that provides developers and partners an easy way to connect two or more business applications

 1) Login to the Portal and navigate to the Designer > ProcessFlow module.
 The Process Flow listing page appears.

-2) By default, Process Flow folder is selected, where you can create new processflows as well as you can also view and edit already created processflows.
+2) By default, Process Flow folder is selected, where you can create new processflows as well as you can also view and edit existing processflows.

 3) Click on the new button for creating a new processflow.